 Recent Report: Plain Tobacco Packaging: Evidence-based Policy or Public Health Advocacy

 Within the last few years, a clear consensus has emerged amongst tobacco control researchers on the value of tobacco plain packaging.
 In particular, it is claimed that by packaging tobacco products in plain or standardised form, smoking prevalence will reduce.
 To date, Australia is the only country to have adopted the policy, although UK Public Health Minister, Jane Ellison, recently expressed her desire for the UK to follow suit following the report of a commissioned review of the evidence.
-In this paper, we ask the question of how strong is the evidence that plain tobacco packaging will reduce smoking prevalence, and the extent to which support for adopting a plain packaging policy is driven by public health advocacy versus empirical evidence.
+In this paper, we examine the evidence that plain tobacco packaging will reduce smoking prevalence and consider whether support for the policy has more to do with public health advocacy than science.